Marshall Rosenberg and the Angry Luthier

 Collaborative Communication, Marshall Rosenberg’s approach to resolving conflicts, has an interesting parallel with the black box concept in signal processing.

-In signal processing, a black box is an entity that applies an unknown transformation between its input and output.
-To understand its transfer function, we must measure its response to an impulse of a (theoretically) infinite amount of energy in an infinitely short amount of time.
+In signal processing, a black box is an entity that an unknown transformation on its input signal.
+In order to understand the transfer function, we must measure its response to an impulse signal – a very short, single burst of energy.

-As our professor Stan Tempelaars put it: “if you know a system’s impulse response, you know everything about it”.
+In college, our professor Stan Tempelaars once said: “if you know a system’s impulse response, you know everything about it”.

-Soon after learning about signal processing in college, I brought my cello to the luthier for its annual inspection.
-When he began knocking on it, I realized he was black box-testing: using impulses to find problems.
-It quickly revealed a hairline fracture in the soundboard.
+Soon after learning this, I brought my cello to the luthier for its annual inspection.
+When he began knocking on it, I realized he was black box-testing: using impulses to spot potential problems.
+It quickly revealed an invisible hairline fracture in the soundboard.

 Emotional responses could be working in a similar way.
 In the Collaborative Communication article mentioned above, a stimulus (a project manager’s incessant talking) triggers a feeling (annoyance).
 Intuitively, we blame the project manager for how we feel.
-But in doing so, we learn nothing.
-Just like in signal processing, the information is in the response, not the stimulus.
+But in doing so, we are missing the point – the source of the annoyance could be pretty much anything.
+Like in signal processing, the information is in the response, not in the stimulus.
+The annoyance gives us information that we can act on.

-So if someone gets under your skin, they are merely “knocking” on your system.
+So if someone gets under your skin, they are merely “knocking” on you.
 The knocking has no inherent information.
-The information is in your feelings.
+The information is in the response: your feelings.
 They reveal insights about the self: about what’s alive in you, about your needs.